-Gnocchi is not something I’ve had very often in my life.
+Gnocchi sometimes flies under the radar as a dinner option.
 It’s delicious, but not something you often think of to make.
 Here’s your reminder that it exists!
-And an easy, healthy, and delicious way to prepare it.
+Along with an easy, healthy, and delicious way to prepare it.

 If you’ve never had gnocchi before, they’re a sort of Italian pasta-dumpling.
 They’re made of potatoes with some wheat to hold them together.
-They have a soft, chewy, gummy texture.
+They have a soft, chewy, gummy texture that kids really like.

-In college, I actually helped a friend make the actual gnocchi from scratch.
-It’s fun and therapeutic, but definitely time consuming – not something I want to do on a regular basis.
+Making homemade gnocchi is fun and therapeutic, but also time consuming – not something I want to do on a regular basis.
 (Do try it if you’re up for it though!).

-Plus, you need only 10 ingredients — and that’s including salt!
+Plus, you need only a handful of ingredients.
 And most of them are things that are easy to keep stocked for a last minute dinner option.
 Olive oil, onion, mushrooms, garlic, diced tomatoes, Italian seasoning, salt, spinach, gnocchi, and parmesan.
 (Hint: frozen spinach works great!).